mylabpcb/myCPU/pages/en/mycpu/modules/register_abc_right.md

 hero_height: hero-minHeigth
 hero_darken: false
 ---
+> The content is under development, the final version will be as soon as possible.

 A 8 bit general purpose register module.
-The content is under development.
 {: style="text-align: justify"}

 <figure class="center">